Pets, Cats, and Dog Lice Treatment

 A dwell time of about 10 minutes should more than take care of any live lice or nits.
 Either pat dry with paper towels and dispose of them, or rinse the animal completely and then tell dry.
 Be sure that any towels in your clothing used during the treatment are washed in very hot soapy water immediately.
 This is to kill off any lice that may escape on your clothing or in the towels.

-The tea tree oil spray should repeat again in about a week, because the lifecycle of lice is about 10 days.
+The tea tree oil spray should repeat again in about a week, because the life cycle of lice is about 10 days.
 Continue treatments weekly until all lice are removed and no further signs of infestation have been found.

 As always, use caution when applying tea tree oil to cats or small to medium-sized dogs because of their sensitivity to essential oils.
 Remember also that tea tree oil has been effective in killing lice at concentrations of only five or 10%, so more is not necessarily better.